ichealthhack/fizzyo-challenge/README.md

 - [Using App Services to Create a Leaderboard](http://www.deadlyfingers.net/azure/azure-app-services-for-unity3d/) In future you can add Windows 10/Xbox Live Creators Update - - - [Add Xbox Gaming Features to your game - In Preview](https://developer.microsoft.com/en-us/games/xbox/xboxlive/creator)

+## Visualisation and Charting using Microsoft PowerBI

+A great tool for Visualisation and charting is [Microsoft PowerBI](http://www.powerbi.com) if your new to PowerBI or data visualisation then please watch this short webinar which wil give you an overview of data visualisation with [Power BI](https://info.microsoft.com/UK-MSFT-WBNR-FY17-12Dec-05-MicrosoftAzureBringyourDatatoLifePowerBIWebinar-269449_Registration.html)

 ## Hack entry specific requirements for this challenge

 - All output from Health Hack will be under GNU open-source licensing and all entries stored within [this organisation](https://github.com/ichealthhack).